ABBY WINCH CHRISTENSEN Correspondence 1936

 I do not think, however, that we shall take part in the White Top Festival this year.
 I am not yet convinced that we need to have any part in it.

 I don’t think that they have beat us at all on an idea for mountain summer school for folk dancing.
 We have so much more to offer at Pine Mountain.
 I am already talking about net summer and would be glad to proceed along any lines you suggest for a summer school.
-I think we ought to begin early this fall to scatter publicity and to find perspective scholars.”
+I think we ought to begin early this fall to scatter publicity and to find prospective scholars.”

 He then asks Abby to “Write me again soon about the folk festival.”
+(1 page)

 00191 1936 August 4.
 Western Union Cable.
 Abby Winch Christensen to Glyn Morris.
 “I should say send Kirby team and ask if country dance team would not be acceptable also am writing …” (1 half-page)